Aki Iqbal Mir | Professional DJ

 You are referred as the first professional DJ in the Valley.
 How do you feel about it?

 You are absolutely right.
 My family was not in favor of my being in the music industry at all.
 More so, I come from a very orthodox Muslim family.
-My family was more inclined towards my taking on medical subjects and becoming a doctor or as a back up, take a job in the corporate world.
+My family was more inclined towards my taking on medical subjects and becoming a doctor or as a backup, taking a job in the corporate world.

 Now that you are in the music industry.
-What kind of challenges you have to face?
+What kind of challenges do you have to face?

 It is a very sad situation back here in Kashmir.
-Everyone is talking about generating employment and speeches are made encouraging the youth to be self-employed and of lending support to the Society or helping people who have a potential.
+Everyone is talking about generating employment and speeches are made encouraging the youth to be self-employed and lending support to the Society or helping people who have potential.
 But the reality on the ground is quite different.
-There is not any support for artists like us, very few come forward to support.
+There is not any support for artists like us, very few come forward to support us.

-Take my case for example, I must have approached everyone, be it a politician, a government official or the corporate giants in the State of Jammu & Kashmir for support so I could avail one of three opportunities which were given to me for further enhancing my skills.
+Take my case, for example, I must have approached everyone, be it a politician, a government official, or the corporate giants in the State of Jammu & Kashmir for support so I could avail one of three opportunities that were given to me for further enhancing my skills.
 It hurts when your own people just do the lip service only.
-I am thankful to DJs’ from across the world you are supporting a lot in my efforts.
+I am thankful to DJs from across the world you are supporting a lot in my efforts.